frederiquecovent/homelab2.0/oracle-vms/iptables.md

 ### VM1 — WireGuard Gateway (10.0.0.5)

 **Purpose:** Terminates WireGuard, forwards traffic into the OCI subnet, exposes node_exporter for monitoring.
+Also acts as loadbalancer for custom nginx application (running on VM2 and on VM in homelab)

 Ruleset (`/etc/iptables/rules.v4`):